Advantages of FHA mortgages in 2025

 Rising home prices and pretty solid loan performance over time helped the capital strength of the FHA's Mutual Mortgage Insurance Fund (MMIF) to rise to record levels recently.
-FHA's self-insurance pool is mandated to have a minimum reserve of 2% against losses, and this percentage rose to 11.11% in the 2022 fiscal year.
-Although it has settled back a little lately, the MMIF reserve ratio closed 2023 fiscal year at 10.51%, still more and five times the required amount.
+FHA's self-insurance pool is mandated to have a minimum reserve of 2% against losses, and this percentage was up to 10.52% in the 2023 fiscal year.
+Already close to a record high, the MMIF actually improved on this during 2024, as the reserve ratio closed the 2024 fiscal year at 11.47%, far more than five times the required amount, and likely a record high.

-Since the most recent cut to annual MIP costs was just a year ago, there's little chance that another MIP cut will come.
-As well, as most borrowers finance the upfront mortgage insurance premium (UFMIP) into their loan, there's little upfront savings from reducing this component, either.
-That leaves a change to allow a cancellation of MIP a possibility to help lower the cost of homeownership, but this probably doesn't produce a huge or immediate benefit for homeowners.
+An insurance fund that is flush with cash be a good reason to pass some fresh savings onto homebuyers or homeowners.
+However, since the most recent cut to annual MIP costs was just two years ago, there's little chance that another MIP cut will come anytime soon.
+As well, since most borrowers finance the upfront mortgage insurance premium (UFMIP) into their loan, there's little upfront savings from reducing this component, either.
+This leaves a change to allow cancellation of MIP a possibility to help lower the cost of homeownership, but this probably doesn't produce a huge or immediate benefit for homeowners.

-HSH.com - FHA MMIF Capitalization Ratio 1999-2023 Lower costs may see some borrowers more likely to consider an FHA-backed loan.
-At the same time, it's likely that access to FHA funding will improve a bit more this year; given slow housing markets and little refinancing activity, lenders are eager to find borrowers to serve.
-To do so, it's reasonable to think that at least some lenders will slowly reduce or remove so-called "overlays", where a lender requires a higher credit score than the minimums that the FHA allows.
-Borrowers with less-than-stellar credit should shop around to find these more aggressive lenders.
+Lower costs and better access to credit may see some borrowers more likely to consider an FHA-backed loan.
+With housing market still sluggish for a range of reasons, it's somewhat more likely that access to FHA funding will improve a bit more this year, as lenders are eager to find borrowers to serve.
+To do so, it's reasonable to think that at the process of reducing or removing so-called "overlays" will continue.
+Most commonly, this is a situation where a lender requires a higher credit score than the minimums that the FHA allows.
+Since some lenders will remain stricter than others, borrowers with less-than-stellar credit should shop around to find these more aggressive lenders.

-Newly-lower recurring mortgage insurance costs are certainly attractive, but FHA loans offer other valuable features, too.
-Add lower down payment and credit-score requirements into the mix, then factor in that the FHA doesn't use risk-based pricing to set rates -- so borrowers aren't penalized for having weaker credit scores -- and FHA mortgages can be an attractive option to many borrowers.
-As an added bonus, these federally-insured loans are assumable, so if mortgage rates should rise from here and hold there for a time, a lower-rate FHA mortgage can be passed along to the next homeowner when it comes time to sell.
+While the recently lowered recurring mortgage insurance premiums make an FHA loan more attractive, FHA loans offer other valuable features, too.
+Add lower down payment and credit-score requirements into the mix, then factor in that the FHA doesn't use risk-based pricing to set rates -- so borrowers aren't penalized for having weaker credit scores -- and FHA mortgages can be a more accessible financing option for many borrowers.
+As an added bonus, these federally-insured FHA loans are assumable, so if mortgage rates should rise from here and hold there for a time, the lower-rate FHA mortgage can be passed along to the next homeowner when it comes time to sell.

-With housing markets softening up considerably in 2023 and into 2024, home sellers may be more accepting of borrowers using FHA-backed loans to buy homes.
+With housing markets more sluggish in 2024 and into 2025, home sellers may be somewhat more accepting of borrowers using FHA-backed loans to buy homes.
 FHA-backed loans carry more stringent contingencies than do conforming loans, and can require more effort on the part of the home seller to complete the transaction.
-When it's a full-blown sellers market, as it has been in recent year, some sellers won't consider offers that require FHA approval.
+When it's a full-blown sellers market, as it has been in recent year, some sellers are unwilling to consider offers that require FHA approval.

 "Not everyone can qualify for a conventional loan, so comparing [conforming loans] to FHA loans across the board may not yield the best picture of what loan product is best," she says.